Mars v. Venus: Analysing Gendered Decision Making in Marketing

 This milestone, coupled with a study by Raghu Bommaraju, Associate Professor, Marketing, highlights the dual benefits of enhanced female representation in marketing leadership—amplifying diversity while bolstering firm performance.

 The research delves into gender-specific risk-taking behaviours among CMOs, emphasising that female CMOs exhibit a propensity to avoid short-term orientation, yielding positive long-term outcomes for firms, and shedding light on the influential factors at play.
-The findings affirm how female CMOs are less likely to engage in myopic practices which positively impact firms in the long term.
+The findings affirm how female CMOs are less likely to engage in myopic practices which positively impact firms in the long-term.

-In the world of marketing and finance, gender differences in risk-taking are more than just a difference; they can have a significant influence on firm decisions and outcomes.
-Studies reveal that men take higher risks across various scenarios, including investments.
+In the world of marketing and finance, gender differences in risk-taking are more than just a difference; they can have significant influence on firm decisions and outcomes.
+Studies reveal that men take higher risk across various scenarios, including investments.
 Female CFOs and CEOs, however, often opt for safer financial strategies.

 The ISB study boils the divide down to three factors:

-• Overconfidence: Men tend to overestimate their abilities, driven by a need to assert their independence or individuality.
+Overconfidence: Men tend to overestimate their abilities, driven by a need to assert their independence or individuality.
 This can explain why they are more likely to step into competitions and aim for positions beyond their qualifications.

-• Fear of Scrutiny: Women face not only a "glass ceiling" but also a "glass cliff" in leadership roles.
+Fear of Scrutiny: Women face not only a "glass ceiling" but also a "glass cliff" in leadership roles.
 Small mistakes can have a bigger impact on women in these roles, affecting their perceived competence.

 These factors are interesting because research has shown that companies are more likely to appoint women to leadership positions when the companies’ performance is faltering.